dlfedie/personal_changelog/README.md

 I will be participating in the 30 day challenege outlined here: https://medium.com/@docix/github-30-day-challenge-7eaac41e4176

 ---
+#### Sunday, December 2nd, 2019
+- [ ] Followups and applying.
+- [ ] Either looking into Docker or AWS RDS to get a database up on my demo site for the AWS stuff I'm working on.
+- [ ] Java tutorial.
+Time to get back on that horse.
+- [ ] Clean Code - read for at least 30 min.

 #### Sunday, December 1st, 2019
 - [x] Shovelling snow for 2 hours.
 - [x] Read 3 articles, looking at things to start tomorrow.